Browse tips

 - Copy first every time.
 If you write on the clean template by accident, undo if possible.
 If not, bring in a fresh clean copy from the original planner file and make copy first the first step.

-Related Tips: Monthly Overview helps turn the check-in into a monthly reset.
+Related Tips: Monthly Overview helps turn the check-in into a monthly plan.
 Goal Planner Index and 12 goal pages helps when one area becomes a real goal.
 Things I Need To Change helps turn one low area into a practical next step.
 Routines helps when the next step needs a repeat rhythm.

 If a Level 10 Life page includes health details, family issues, money stress, client work, school scores, relationship notes, faith notes, or private emotions, keep sensitive details in the secure place where they belong.
 On Level 10 Life, write only the safe label, score, and next action you need to see.